varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^asgo]: [An et al 2025](https://arxiv.org/pdf/2503.20762) *ASGO*

 Let's consider how Muon differs from a simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM).
 SGDM updates parameters using an exponential moving average (EMA) of gradients and, at each step, nudges the weights a small distance in the opposite direction of that averaged gradient.
 Muon (MomentUm Orthogonalized by Newton-Schulz) takes this same gradient EMA but *orthogonalizes* it via a matrix-sign function before applying the update.
-Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that aligns the geometry of the update with the geometry of the weight space (see footnote for more info) [^spectral].
+Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that "rounds" the gradient [^rounding].

-[^spectral]: The spectral directions of a matrix corresponds to how its transformation stretches the input/output space.
-Formally, spectral directions are the left and right singular vectors in the Singular Value Decomposition (SVD) of a matrix.
-The amount each direction is stretched corresponds to *singular values* in the SVD.
-Orthogonalization finds a matrix with identical spectral directions but with all the singular values equal to $1$. %%The resulting matrix has a transformation that has the same directions but is *isometric* between the input and output spaces: distances, lengths, and angles are preserved.%% Why is this normalization useful?
-[Bernstein and Newhouse 2024](https://arxiv.org/abs/2410.21265) relate a powerful intuition: implicitly, gradient descent uses the Euclidean/Frobenius norm.
-SGD will update the weights away from the gradient with magnitude corresponding to the distance in the Euclidean metric.
-The correct metric for the gradient should consider how much it transforms the input space, which corresponds to the Spectral metric.
-Orthogonalization is acting as a map from transformation space to weight space so that the update and the weights are in the same geometry.
+[^rounding]: Every matrix corresponds to an of ellipsoid-like transformation.
+Orthogonalization makes the underlying ellipsoid into perfect sphere.
+More formally, the spectral theorem tells us that any matrix transformation can be decomposed into a rotation/reflection + an ellipsoid transformation + a rotation/reflection.
+This is exactly what the singular value decomposition $A = U \Sigma V^{\intercal}$ is describing ($\Sigma$ is the ellipsoid transformation, $U$ and $V$ are unitary matrices). $\Sigma$ is a diagonal matrix, and its entries are called the singular values.
+A spherical transformation will have singular values all equal to $1$, and the its matrix will be orthogonal/semi-orthogonal (if it's rectangular).

 Adam (ADaptive Moment Estimation) also builds on SGDM, but in a different way.
 It keeps an EMA of the squared gradients for each parameter, and then forms a variance-corrected update by dividing the gradient EMA by this squared-gradient EMA.